What is Cortisporin Otic?Cortisporin Otic solution is an antibiotic used to treat bacterial infections of your outer ear.

 What are possible food and drug interactions associated with Cortisporin Otic?No significant interactions have been reported with Cortisporin Otic at this time.
 However, always tell your doctor about any medicines you take, including over-the-counter medications, vitamins, and herbal supplements.

 What are the possible side effects of Cortisporin Otic?Side effects cannot be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.

 Can I receive Cortisporin Otic if I am pregnant or breastfeeding?The effects of Cortisporin Otic during pregnancy and breastfeeding are unknown.
+Cortisporin Otic can be found in your breast milk if you use it while breastfeeding.
 Tell your doctor immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-What should I do if I miss a dose of Cortisporin Otic?Take the missed dose as soon as you remember.
-However, if it is almost time for the next dose, skip the missed dose and take only the next regularly scheduled dose.
-Do not take two doses at the same time.
+What should I do if I miss a dose of Cortisporin Otic?If you miss a dose of Cortisporin Otic, apply it as soon as you remember.
+However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
+Do not apply two doses at once.

 How should I store Cortisporin Otic?Store at room temperature.